netfirms/sabaideal/komplex_architecture.md

 ### System Overview

-Komplex is a modular, multi-vendor marketplace extension for SpreeCommerce that enables the creation and management of various listing types including properties, restaurants, services, promotions, and advertisements.
+Komplex is a modular, multi-merchant marketplace extension for SpreeCommerce that enables the creation and management of various listing types including properties, restaurants, services, and advertisements.
 Built as a Rails Engine and Spree extension, Komplex follows the standard Rails MVC (Model-View-Controller) architecture while integrating seamlessly with the Spree Commerce platform.

 **Core Module Goals:**
 - Enable vendors to register and manage their marketplace presence